hall-jm/theseus/docs/adrs/ADR-0001-style-guide.md

 - **ADR-SCHEMA-013 (E)**: Non-Owner ADRs must identify ADR ownership
 - **ADR-SCHEMA-014 (E)**: Invalid relationship field combination for ADR class
 - **ADR-SCHEMA-015 (E)**: ADR metadata violates its declared governance constraints (basic stub validator)
+- TOADD: **ADR-SCHEMA-016 (E)**: content formatting matches documented format.
+(2025-09-28)
+  - Example: ## Decision is explicitly a one-liner following the format of: "Because <long-range driver>, we choose <strategic direction> so that <north star>."
+  - In the validator and/or pytest for this rule, we can capture additional insights as to what this rule will cover **OR** which sections are explicitly ignored for now.
+  - Expectation for this rule is:
+    - Make decisions **atomic, auditable, and reversible**.
+    - Keep docs **human-skim friendly** and **machine-readable** (LLMs, linters).
+    - TEMPLATE-606: Ensures templates demonstrate correct format to users
+    - SCHEMA-016 equivalent: Enforces the same format requirements on actual ADRs

 #### ADR-TEMPLATE